ibm-cloud-docs/mas-ms/ssp.md

 When notified of the need to re-validate, follow these steps to review your current accesses and re-validate your need to keep them.

-1. Sign into the Self Service Portal: https://devops.maximo.com
+1. Sign into the Self-Service Portal: https://devops.maximo.com

 2. Navigate to the Access Management application by selecting the drop down menu in the top left of the window and selecting Security → Access Management.

     ![SSP-AM-Access-Revalidation-1](images/SSP-AM-Access-Revalidation-1.png "SSP-AM-Access-Revalidation-1"){: caption="Figure 1.
 Access Management" caption-side="bottom"}

-3. Select your IBM ID from the list and proceed to the "Manage Access" tab.
+3. Select your IBMid from the list and proceed to the "Manage Access" tab.
 There you will see tables with all the assets and associated accesses.
 Remove any accesses you no longer have a business need for and press the “Save” button.

     ![SSP-AM-Access-Revalidation-2](images/SSP-AM-Access-Revalidation-2.png "SSP-AM-Access-Revalidation-2"){: caption="Figure 2.
 Manage Access" caption-side="bottom"}